Assignments and Grading

 Posting of Assignments

 All homework assignments and required materials must be assigned during a student's class period.
 It is not permitted to change entirely or increase a homework assignment after a class as ended.
 Modifications to the existing assignment must be made no later than 20 minutes after the last class period of the day.

-All courses must post all homework assignments using the Schoology calendar.
-Although accompanying materials may be distributed in class, postings must inform students, parents, and advisors of the homework and upcoming tests and projects.
+All courses must post all homework assignments using the Schoology template.
+Although accompanying materials may be distributed in class, , best practice is for all materials to be attached to the Schoology assignment template electronically, postings must inform students, parents, and advisors of the homework and upcoming tests and projects.
 Assignments should be posted on the day the assignment is due, not the day assigned, Assignments do not need to be collected in Schoology.